Turbulent regimes in collisions of 3D Alfv\'en-wave packets: Numerical results

 \subsection{Fluctuations' properties at peak activity}

-As AW packets shear one another in the plane perpendicular to $\bb{B}_0$, they generate strong CSs.
+As AW packets shear one another in the plane perpendicular to $\bb{B}_0$, they generate strong CSs (evidenced by the short-time oscillations in $J_{\rm rms}$; Figure~\ref{fig:Jrms_compare_hst}).
 Each interaction increases the magnetic shear in the CSs, thus increasing $J_{\rm rms}$ until ``peak activity'' is eventually achieved.